atymic/twitter/README.md

 * `destroyUserBanner()` - Removes the uploaded profile banner for the authenticating user.
 Returns HTTP 200 upon success.
 * `postUserBanner()` - Uploads a profile banner on behalf of the authenticating user.
 For best results, upload an profile_banner_url node in their Users objects.

+### Account Activity (Premium)

+* `setWebhook($env, $url)` - Registers a webhook url for all event types in the given environment.
+* `crcHash($crcToken)` - Returns HMAC SHA-256 hash from the given CRC token and consumer secret.
+You'll need to return this on your webhook ([more info](https://developer.twitter.com/en/docs/accounts-and-users/subscribe-account-activity/guides/securing-webhooks)).
+* `getWebhooks($env)` - Returns webhook URLs for the given environment (or all environments if none provided), and their statuses for the authenticating app.
+* `updateWebhooks($env, $webhookId)` - Triggers the challenge response check (CRC) for the given enviroments webhook for all activites.
+If the check is successful, returns true and reenables the webhook by setting its status to valid.
+* `destroyWebhook($env, $webhookId)` - Removes the webhook from the provided application's all activities configuration.
+Returns true on success.
+* `setSubscriptions($env)` - Subscribes the provided application to all events for the provided environment for all message types.
+Returns true on success.
+* `getSubscriptions($env)` - Returns true if the provided user context has an active subscription with provided application.
+* `getSubscriptionsCount()` - Returns the count of subscriptions that are currently active on your account for all activities.
+* `getSubscriptionsList($env)` - Returns a list of the current All Activity type subscriptions.
+* `destroyUserSubscriptions($env, $userId)` - Deactivates subscription for the specified user id from the environment.
+Returns true on success.

 ### Block

 * `getBlocks()` - Returns a collection of user objects that the authenticating user is blocking.